|

 20 September 2010 (Monday) - Up North...

-to a wry smile as I drove to work today.
-Just as I turned on the windscreen
+admit to a wry smile as I drove to work today.
+Just as I turned on the

-wipers so that I could see through the rain, the weather forecaster
+windscreen wipers so that I could see through the rain, the weather

-apologised that it would be dry in the south again, and that it might be a
+forecaster apologised that it would be dry in the south again, and that it

-little while before we again see any rain.
-It must be wonderful to be a
+might be a little while before we again see any rain.
+It must be wonderful to

-professional weather forecaster; they can just spout any old rubbish they so
+be a professional weather forecaster; they can just spout any old rubbish

-desire.
-Nobody ever expects their predictions to bear even the remotest
+they so desire.
+Nobody ever expects their predictions to bear even the

-resemblance to reality.
+remotest resemblance to reality.
 I would love that in my line of work.
-I could greet
+I

-the deceased patient’s grieving relatives with “Oh, it wasn’t wind, it was
+could greet the deceased patient’s grieving relatives with “Oh, it wasn’t

-cancer.
-Oh silly me!” and we could all have a good laugh about my
+wind, it was cancer.
+Oh silly me!” and we could all have a good laugh

 Did you